ppant/ppant.github.io/_posts/2026-05-24-ooty_ultra_60k_2026_experience.md

 We then headed back to the hotel, keeping the evening simple and focused — preparing for the race ahead.

+This year was also special because my school friend Dhiresh joined us at the hotel after travelling from Delhi for the event.
+Although he had been planning to run the 30K for the past couple of years, this time he finally made it.

+Dhiresh, Kamlesh, and I grew up together in the hills of [Kumaon, Uttarakhand](/2011/05/15/kumaon-himaliya/), which made the whole experience even more meaningful.

 ---

 ## 🌅 Race Morning

 Race morning in Ooty always carries a quiet energy.
-This year, the weather was not as cold as previous editions**, which made things a bit more comfortable right from the start.
+This year, the weather was not as cold as previous editions, which made things a bit more comfortable right from the start.

 We woke up early and kept things simple.
 Pre-race fueling has become an important part of our routine, and this time we went with bun, peanut butter, and black coffee — something that worked well for us.